000Nobody/Pygame-Classes/README.md

 # Pygame Classes
- Some easy to use pygme additions
+ Some easy to use pygme additions (documentation coming soon)